 The presentation at Kunstnernes Hus is a collaboration with Bergen Kunsthall where Slaattelid showed in 2019 during the Bergen Festspill.
 Both institutions have co-produced the book Templates published in May 2019 (Sternberg Press).
 The exhibition at Kunstnernes Hus includes selected works from the exhibition in Bergen as well as a new series and older works.

 Mari Slaattelid (b.
 1960) lives and works in Oslo.
 Selected solo exhibitions include the Astrup Fearnley Museum of Modern Art, the National Gallery and STANDARD (OSLO).
 In 2000 she won the first prize in the Carnegie Art Award for Nordic contemporary art.
-Her work figures in the collections of Louisiana Museum of Modern Art (DK), Malmö Art Museum (SE), State Museum of Art (DK), Kiasma Finnish National Gallery (FI), National Museum of Art, Architecture and Design, KODE (Bergen Art Museum), Astrup Fearnley Museum and Stavanger Art Museum.
+Her work figures in the collections of Louisiana Museum of Modern Art (DK), Malmö Art Museum (SE), State Museum of Art (DK), Kiasma Finnish National Gallery (FI), National Museum of Art, Architecture and Design, KODE Art Museums and Composer homes, Astrup Fearnley Museum and Stavanger Art Museum.

 These are the dates for our guided tours: